-What I show here is all about meeting two requirements that the team planning the marathon routes had:
+What I show here is about meeting two requirements of the marathon route planning team:

 For the first one, we want to calculate the length along the spheroid, which is easy enough, but we can make it even more accurate by taking into account elevation as the route goes up and down hills.

-For the second one, we want to take advantage of the QGIS 3 identify tool function that shows the X, Y, Z and M coordinates of the nearest vertex in the 'derived' section, like this:
+For the second one, we want to take advantage of the QGIS 3.4 identify tool function that shows the X, Y, Z and M coordinates of the nearest vertex as well as the interpolated M and Z values in the 'derived' section, like this:

 We are going to update the Z (elevation) and M (measure) values of every vertex every time the geometry is edited and saved.

 For elevation we're going to use a raster DEM (digital elevation model) within the database.
 The City of Cape Town has an accessible, open data portal and I found a 10m DEM there.
 So I downloaded it and then loaded it into my PostGIS database:

 raster2pgsql -C -I -M -F -Y -s 40019 -t 100x100 10m_BA.tif dem | psql -d mydb